Powerful ideas and practical information to refresh your thinking and practise

 In addition to two days (12 hours) of enjoyable learning you will receive

-- A PDF of the slides and a references list
+- A PDF of the slides and further reading and key references list, and access to the full list of reference

 Any questions?
 You can email: email@example.com